junxit/us-congress-bills-115/metadata.md

 - 2018-12-19 — Senate amendment submitted
 - 2018-12-19 — Senate amendment submitted
 - 2018-12-19 — Senate concurred in the House amendment to the Senate amendment to H.R.
 695 with an amendment (SA 4163) by Voice Vote. (consideration: CR S7826-7827; S7899)
+- 2018-12-20 — DEBATE - Pursuant to the provisions of H.Res.
+1183, the House proceeded with one hour of debate on Frelinghuysen motion that the House agree to the Senate amendment to the House amendment to the Senate amendment with an amendment.
+- 2018-12-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-20 — Mr. Frelinghuysen moved that the House agree with an amendment to the Senate amendment to the House amendment to the Senate amendment. (consideration: CR H10485-10500; text: CR H10485-10486)
+- 2018-12-20 — On motion that the House agree with an amendment to the Senate amendment to the House amendment to the Senate Agreed to by the Yeas and Nays: 217 - 185 (Roll no. 472). (text: CR H10486-10492)
+- 2018-12-20 — Resolving differences -- House actions: On motion that the House agree with an amendment to the Senate amendment to the House amendment to the Senate Agreed to by the Yeas and Nays: 217 - 185 (Roll no. 472).(text: CR H10486-10492)
+- 2018-12-20 — The previous question was ordered pursuant to the rule.